Tropical Environments and Societies

 Course learning outcomes

-In the context of a JCU graduate on successful completion of the Postgraduate Qualifying Program (Business) graduates will be able to:
+In the context of a JCU graduate on successful completion of the Bachelor of Creative Arts and Media with Honours graduates will be able to:

 Expected time to complete